Mental Health Compensation Calculator – How Much Could I Claim?

 How To Prove A Mental Health Compensation Claim

-When seeking compensation for emotional distress, as with any personal injury claim, you need evidence to show that your injury was caused by third-party negligence.
+When seeking compensation for emotional distress, you need evidence to show that your injury was part of a third party’s negligence.
 One of the experienced and specialised solicitors from our panel could help build your case so you can potentially receive compensation.

 Evidence you may need to receive a mental health compensation payout includes:

-- Medical reports – A doctor or another medical professional’s reports could help illustrate the extent of your injury.
+• Medical reports – A doctor’s or another medical professional’s reports could help illustrate the extent of your injury.
 If you’re seeing a therapist because of anxiety due to pressure at work, for instance, a note from your therapist could help.

-- Footage of the abuse – If footage of the abuse can be located, this could help your case.
-CCTV footage can be requested.
-However, it isn’t always possible to find such footage in these types of cases.
+• Footage of the abuse – If footage of the abuse can be located, this could help your case.
+CCTV footage can be requested if it exists.

-Please remember, in relation to the UK, that if you’re claiming in Scotland and Northern Ireland, the process for seeking compensation could differ from the one in England and Wales.
-To learn more about your eligibility to claim, or if you’re seeking an anxiety compensation calculator, please contact us for free legal advice using the above details.
+To learn more about your eligibility to claim, or if you’re seeking an anxiety compensation calculator, don’t hesitate to get in touch with us for free legal advice using the above details.

 Claim For A Psychological Injury With No Win No Fee Solicitors

-If you’re eligible to make a claim for a psychological injury, you might be interested in working with No Win No Fee solicitors.
-A No Win No Fee solicitor could potentially offer you a Conditional Fee Agreement (CFA).
-Solicitors who process claims on this basis don’t require upfront or ongoing fees.
+If you’re eligible to claim for a psychological injury, you might be interested in working with No Win No Fee solicitors.
+Under a Conditional Fee Agreement (CFA), solicitors don’t require upfront or ongoing fees.

 A No Win No Fee solicitor can help you claim emotional distress compensation in the UK, no matter your current financial situation.
 Further benefits of working with solicitors under this type of arrangement include:

-- Only paying a success fee to your solicitor if they help you claim compensation
+• Only pay a success fee to your solicitor if they help you claim compensation.

 If you think you would benefit from working with a specialist solicitor from our panel, you can get in touch with our advisors at any time to check your eligibility.
 We offer free consultations with no obligation to claim with us afterwards.

-Please be aware: we understand that claims concerning mental health can be sensitive.
-Our advisors and panel of solicitors are trained professionals and treat claimants with respect.
+Our advisors and a panel of solicitors are trained professionals who treat claimants with respect.

 Learn More About Claiming Mental Health Compensation